yihui/yihui.org/content/tinytex/faq.md

     sudo ~/.TinyTeX/bin/*/tlmgr path add
     ```

-    If you want to move `~/.TinyTeX` to a different location, see FAQ 9, and remember to run `tlmgr path add` with `sudo` after you move the folder, to move sure symlinks under `/usr/local/bin` point to the the new paths correctly.
+    If you want to move `~/.TinyTeX` to a different location, see FAQ 9, and remember to run `tlmgr path add` with `sudo` after you move the folder, to make sure symlinks under `/usr/local/bin` point to the the new paths correctly.

 1. **I'm a Linux admin.
 I used the above approach to install TinyTeX and added symlinks to `/usr/local/bin`.
 How can my users without root privileges install LaTeX packages by themselves?**